 ACTIVE Septic Tank Treatment – Extending the Time Between Pumpings

 For homeowners looking to extend the time between septic tank pumpings, ACTIVE Septic Tank Treatment is a great solution.
-This product is specifically designed to boost bacteria levels within your system to help aid in the digestion of solid waste.
+This product is specifically designed to boost bacteria levels within your septic system to help aid in the digestion of solid waste.

 How Does ACTIVE Septic Tank Treatment Work?